zzz0121/TV_FT/README_en.md

 > 1. The default data sources, such as subscription sources, come from open-source projects on GitHub and are for
      demonstration purposes only.
 They may have stability issues.
 > 2. This project does not guarantee or explain the stability of the interface results.
-> 3. For better stability, it is recommended to maintain your own data sources.
+> 3. To achieve optimal stability, it is recommended to maintain the data sources yourself.

 <details>
   <summary>Default Data Sources</summary>